jacqueskingram/virtus-solutions-group/README.md

 5. Add the DNS records GitHub recommends.
 6. Wait for DNS propagation.
 7. Enable **Enforce HTTPS** once GitHub allows it.

-## Important Notes Before Going Fully Public

-Since Virtus Solutions Group LLC is newly filed and waiting on final processing, avoid adding unconfirmed information to the website.

-Do **not** add these until confirmed:

-- EIN
-- UEI
-- CAGE code
-- NAICS codes
-- Government certifications
-- Insurance information
-- “Federal contractor” language
-- Claims about contracts won
-- Claims about years in business under Virtus

-Safe language for now:

-- “Positioned to support government and public-sector opportunities”
-- “Professional and technical support services”
-- “North Carolina-based professional services company”
-- “Focused on reliable execution, documentation, and support”

-## Future Improvements

-Potential future additions:

-- Capability statement download
-- NAICS and PSC codes
-- Vendor registration details
-- Past performance section
-- Certifications section
-- Services detail pages
-- Contact form backend
-- Blog or updates section
-- Government contracting opportunity tracker login
-- Case studies once work is completed

-## Recommended Next Updates

-After the LLC is officially approved:

-1. Confirm the legal business name exactly as approved.
-2. Update the footer and company references if needed.
-3. Add the finalized business address or service area.
-4. Add a phone number if desired.
-5. Begin drafting a capability statement.
-6. Add vendor identifiers only after they are issued.

-## Maintenance

-This is a static website, so most updates can be made by editing:

-- `index.html` for wording/content changes
-- `styles.css` for design/color/layout changes
-- `assets/` for logo and image changes

-After making changes, commit and push to GitHub.
-GitHub Pages should automatically update the live site.

 ## Business Owner Notes